Have you ever felt out of place?

 Marie and the team we had to build Blue Osa were disciplined.
 Blue Osa holds a certain amount of light, and everyone here reminds each other of the light within.

 Sometimes we go into dark spaces in our minds and our lives.
 We create habits that are destructive to ourselves and our dreams.
 We connect with communities that promote more of the same, and pretty soon, we are living a practical hell.
-The same way that positive energy creates more positive energy, negative energy promotes increased negative energy, so we need to be mindful of the communities we join.
+In the same way that positive energy creates more positive energy, negative energy promotes increased negative energy, so we need to be mindful of the communities we join.

 This is why communities like Blue Osa are the perfect place to build a new vision for oneself.
 I started holding yoga immersions at Blue Osa and immediately noticed the positive effects on myself and others.
 The yoga immersions invite us to awaken from a dormant place.